icaroribeiro/go-code-challenge-template-2/README.md

 # Hi there! 👋

 Be very welcome to my solution to X's code challenge.
+(Not finished yet!)

 - [Introduction](#introduction)
 - [Architecture](#architecture)